 "So far the system is working very well for us, we don’t have any problems with it.
 With the old cameras being inside the school, they were constantly getting tampered with.
 The new ones mounted outside can't be reached and they can be seen, and we haven't had any incidents since they were installed."

-Mr Broad says CCTV, in conjunction with a thorough intruder alarm system, is becoming "absolutely necessary" today in schools as an effective way to eliminate or reduce crime.
+Mr Broad says CCTV, in conjunction with a thorough intruder security alarms system, is becoming "absolutely necessary" today in schools as an effective way to eliminate or reduce crime.

 By Christine de Felice,